 You may have heard of the best-selling book, Psycho Cybernetics, by Maxwell Maltz, M.D., F.I.C.S.
-I remember reading a copy back in the early 1980s as I was going through a divorce.
+I remember reading a copy back in the early 1980s.
 Today’s field of psychology considers the book to be one of the most important ever written.
 It’s a refreshing look at self-image and how you can change your life by re-programming the mechanism in your brain that controls your behavior – and thoughts.

 Maltz’s theory is that there is a vivid distinction between the brain and the mind – the brain being the “machine” that causes you to function and the mind being a life force that compels you to use your brain and body to achieve goals and rise to success.